webmappsrl/wm-osmfeatures/README.md

     Example:

     ```
-    php artisan wm-osmfeatures:import-first Municipality osmfeatures.txt
+    php artisan wm-osmfeatures:import-first Municipality storage/app/public/osmfeatures.txt
     ```

     Additionally, you can use the `wm-osmfeatures:import-sync` command to manually trigger the sync process for all initialized models.
-This command iterates over each model and starts the import process.
+This command iterates over each model and starts the import process fetching     data from osmfeatures API using osmfeatures_id of each model.

     ```
     php artisan wm-osmfeatures:import-sync